danlukic01/Matching-App/README.md

 - `POST /api/matches` – create a match record between two clients
 - `GET /api/matches/recommendations/{clientId}?top=5` – find the top matches for a client.
 The score is returned on a 0‑10 scale along with text reasons explaining the compatibility.

+## Sample Data

+For convenience a SQL script with 50 example clients is provided in `scripts/sample-data.sql`.
+Execute this file against your SQL Server database to populate the `Clients` and `NatalCharts` tables with test data.

 ## Web UI